 As a project manager, you’ll know that each project and task has specific goals.
 As such, you need to be able to create each one from scratch and ensure it meets your requirements.

-With Wrike’s custom item types, you can create your own building blocks so that each project accurately mirrors your business terminology.
+With Wrike’s custom item types, you have the flexibility to create your own building blocks so that each project accurately mirrors your business terminology.
 You can then create a process tailored to you and your team and set up automated workflows to speed everything up.

 Visual proofing